Advantages of Buying a Home in the Fall

 Let’s say you’ve bought an existing home at May 2019’s median price of $277,700 according to the National Association of Realtors.
 You’d pay $264,371, or $13,329 less.

 MarketWatch reminds anyone in the real estate market that summer is usually the most expensive time to buy a home, particularly in June and July.
 So, if you can, plan your home purchase for a time that more typically will benefit you and your budget.

 Take your first serious step toward owning a home by applying for a pre-approval on a mortgage.
 A pre-approval can lock in an interest rate, and it shows a seller that you are a qualified buyer who is prepared to make a home purchase.

 Loans subject to credit approval.
 Certain restrictions may apply.
 Rates and terms subject to change without notice.
 RBFCU mortgage loans are available only on property in Texas.
 NMLS# 583215.

 This article is intended to provide general information and should not be considered financial advice.
-Please consult a financial advisor for more information.
+Please consult a financial professional for more information.